polars.read_parquet#

 Notes

 This operation defaults to a rechunk operation at the end, meaning that all data will be stored continuously in memory.
-Set rechunk=False if you are benchmarking the parquet-reader.
-A rechunk is an expensive operation.
+Set rechunk=False if you are benchmarking the parquet-reader as rechunk can be an expensive operation that should not contribute to the timings.